 It’s easier to say when weddings may not be scheduled.
 It is not church practice to conduct weddings during the seasons of Advent or Lent, nor on the days of Christmas or Easter.
 Weekends of national holidays are available only to active members of Trinity.

 Yes, a $300 deposit is required to secure a date on the calendar.
 After that has been received, our Wedding Coordinator, Sandy Cooper, will call you and begin walking you through preparations for the wedding.

 Do not sign any contracts with anyone until you are certain that Trinity has received your deposit and confirmed the date of your wedding!
 We are not responsible for any commitments you make with parties other than our own staff.

-Call LaDonna Atchinson, our Parish Administrator, and ask her to check the church’s calendar.
-She can pencil in tentative dates, but don’t lock in any plans until you have secured the date with a deposit!
+Call us at 785-843-4150 and to check the church’s calendar.
+We can pencil in tentative dates, but don’t lock in any plans until you have secured the date with a deposit!

 Schedule your wedding within a regular Sunday service!
 It is a wonderful way to bring down costs, affirm your love for the members of the church, and enjoy a festive ceremony!
 If you choose this option, Trinity waives its required fees and honoraria.

 Immediately!
 The sooner the better, particularly if you have special concerns or needs.